jenciso/blog/content/post/asciinema-hugo.md

 #### Add static assets to your head

-Add the following to your template’s `head` section:
+Add this code in your `head` template section:

 ```html
 {{ if .Params.asciinema }}
     <link rel="stylesheet" type="text/css" href="{{ .Site.BaseURL }}css/asciinema-player.css" />
 {{ end }}
 ```
-Add the following just before the closing `body` tag in your template’s footer:
+And this too, before the closing `body` tag in your template’s footer:

 ```html
 {{ if .Params.asciinema }}